 The ebullated bed reactors are applicable to various refinery feeds such as atmospheric residues (ARs), vacuum residues (VRs), heavy deasphalted oils (DAOs), straight-run vacuum gas oils (VGOs), heavy coker gas oil (HCGO), or coal-derived oils such as coal slurries (Direct Coal Liquefaction, DCL), as well as Pyrolysis Oil (Pyoil) from steam crackers, coal liquids, asphalt, bitumen from tar sands, and shale oil.
 Although ebullated-bed processes are generally used for the conversion of heavier vacuum residue feedstocks, they can also be used to clean or treat a lower boiling point vacuum gas oil feedstock.

-The ebullated bed hydroconversion is suitable for deep conversion of heavy feedstocks and have advantages over fixed bed hydrocracking.
+The ebullated bed hydroconversion is suitable for deep conversion of heavy feedstocks and has advantages over fixed bed hydrocracking.

 - A good back-mixing of the catalyst with process fluids gives excellent temperature control and isothermal operation with no quench gas requirement.
-Isothermal operation increases product selectivity, improves heat transfer, minimizes the risk of local overheating, and coke yield.
-Therefore, ebullated-bed reactors have the unique characteristic of stirred reactor type operation with a fluidized catalyst.
-This results in the ability to handle exothermic reactions, solid containing feedstock and a flexible operation.
+Isothermal operation increases product selectivity, improves heat transfer, and minimizes the risk of local overheating, and coke yield.
+Therefore, ebullated-bed reactors have the unique characteristic of stirred reactor-type operation with a fluidized catalyst.
+This results in the ability to handle exothermic reactions, solid-containing feedstock, and a flexible operation.

 - The ebullated bed allows free movement of solids, which minimizes fouling, bed plugging, and channeling.
 The particle size is not restricted by pressure drop, and therefore smaller particles can be employed, reducing diffusional limitations significantly and making the catalyst less susceptible to pore mouth plugging by metal deposits.